gnzlbg/static_vector/README.md

 ### Iterators

-The iterators of `inline_vector<T, Capacity>` model the `ContiguousIterator` concept.
+The iterators of `embedded_vector<T, Capacity>` model the `ContiguousIterator` concept.

 #### Iterator invalidation

 The iterator invalidation rules are different than those for `std::vector`,
 since:

-- moving an `inline_vector` invalidates all iterators,
+- moving an `embedded_vector` invalidates all iterators,
-- swapping two `inline_vector`s invalidates all iterators, and
+- swapping two `embedded_vector`s invalidates all iterators, and
-- inserting elements into an `inline_vector` never invalidates iterators.
+- inserting elements into an `embedded_vector` never invalidates iterators.

-The following functions can potentially invalidate the iterators of `inline_vector`s:
+The following functions can potentially invalidate the iterators of `embedded_vector`s:
 `resize(n)`, `resize(n, v)`, `pop_back`, `erase`, and `swap`.

-The following functions from the "possible future extensions" can potentially invalidate the iterators of `inline_vector`s: `resize_default_initialized(n)`, `resize_unchecked(n)`, `resize_unchecked(n, v)`, and `resize_default_initialized_unchecked(n)`.
+The following functions from the "possible future extensions" can potentially invalidate the iterators of `embedded_vector`s: `resize_default_initialized(n)`, `resize_unchecked(n)`, `resize_unchecked(n, v)`, and `resize_default_initialized_unchecked(n)`.

 ### Naming

-Following names have been considered: The name `inline_vector<T, Capacity>`
+Following names have been considered:

-Some names that have been considered: denotes that the elements are stored
-"inline" with the object itself.
+- `embedded_vector<T, Capacity>`: since the elements are "embedded" within the vector object itself.
+   Sadly, the name `embedded` is overloaded, e.g., embedded systems, and while in this domain this container is very useful, it is not the only domain in which it is useful.

 - `fixed_capacity_vector`: a vector with fixed capacity, long name, but clearly indicates what this is.
-- `static_vector` (Boost.Container): due to "static" allocation of the elements.
-Might be confusing because the vector (and the elements) will sometimes be allocated in static memory (but not always).
+- `static_vector` (Boost.Container): due to "static" / compile-time allocation of the elements.
+The term `static` is, however, overloaded in C++ (e.g. `static` memory?).
-- `inline_vector`: denotes that the elements are stored "inline" with the object itself.
+- `inline_vector`: the elements are stored "inline" within the vector object itself.
+The term `inline` is, however, already overloaded in C++ (e.g. `inline` functions => ODR, inlining, `inline` variables).
-  Might be confusing because the term `inline` is overloaded in C++.
-In C++17 the term `inline` is also used to refer to data (in the context of `inline` variables), but there it means something else.
 - `stack_vector`: to denote that the elements can be stored on the stack, which is confusing since the elements can be on the stack, the heap, or the static memory segment.
 It also has a resemblance with `std::stack`.
-- `embedded_vector`: since the elements are "embedded" within the vector object itself.

 ### Impact on the standard

-`inline_vector<T, Capacity>` is a pure library extension to the C++ standard library and can be implemented by any C++11 compiler in a separate header `<inline_vector>`.
+`embedded_vector<T, Capacity>` is a pure library extension to the C++ standard library and can be implemented by any C++11 compiler in a separate header `<embedded_vector>`.

 ### Future extensions

-#### Interoperability of inline vectors with different capacities
+#### Interoperability of embedded vectors with different capacities

-A possible backwards-compatible future extension that is not pursued further in this paper is providing interoperability of `inline_vector`s of different capacities (e.g. copy construction/assignment/comparison/swap).
+A possible backwards-compatible future extension that is not pursued further in this paper is providing interoperability of `embedded_vector`s of different capacities (e.g. copy construction/assignment/comparison>/swap).
 Currently, other standard containers like `std::array` do not pursue this, and it would complicate the exception-safety specification of, e.g., `swap`, significantly.

 #### Default initialization

-The size-modifying operations of the `inline_vector` that do not require a value also have the following analogous counterparts that perform default initialization instead of value initialization:
+The size-modifying operations of the `embedded_vector` that do not require a value also have the following analogous counterparts that perform default initialization instead of value initialization: